authorizer-tech/helm-charts/README.md

 # Official Helm Charts for the Authorizer Platform
-The official Helm chart repository for the [authorizer.tech](https://authorizer-tech.github.io/) - the scalable, flexible, and fast application permission management platform.
+The official Helm chart repository for [authorizer.tech](https://authorizer-tech.github.io/) - the scalable, flexible, and fast application permission management platform.

 ## Charts